-1xbet 모바일., Ltd.
+1xbet 모바일 Pharmaceutical Co., Ltd.

 - Innovative public-private partnership opens access to delamanid for the treatment of multidrug-resistant tuberculosis (MDR-1xbet 모바일) to more than 100 countries that may procure anti-1xbet 모바일 medications through GDF